aurora-is-near/doc.aurora.dev/docs/onboard/wallets/rainbowkit.md

 title: RainbowKit
 ---

-The [RainbowKit](https://www.rainbowkit.com/docs/introduction) is a React library that makes it easy to add wallet connection to your dapp.
+The [RainbowKit](https://www.rainbowkit.com/docs/introduction) is a React library that makes it easy to add wallet connections to your Dapp.
 It's intuitive, responsive and customizable.
-It allows you to integrate more wallets comparing to the [Web3Modal](/onboard/wallets/web3modal) solution.
+It allows you to integrate more wallets compared to the [Web3Modal](/onboard/wallets/web3modal) solution.

 ![rainbowkit](/img/rainbowkit.png)